IBM/aspera-cli/docs/README.md

 > [!NOTE]
 > Listing content also applies to sent packages using `--box=outbox`.

-To list the content of a received package, use command `faspex5 packages browse <package id>`.
+To list the content of a received package, use command `faspex5 packages browse <PACKAGE_ID>`.
 Optionally, provide a folder path.

 ### Faspex 5: Receive a package